Buying wine is like buying chocolate. They both have a world of flavors and attributes to consider.

 Do you want fruity or deeper earthy tastes?
 Belgian?
 Dark or milk?
 85%?
 Then you navigate labels- Costa Rican, single origin, fair trade?
 You decide on a bar but see local producers as you head to check out.
 So many choices.

 The same holds true for wine; consumers have a plethora of decisions to make.
 There’s white, red, rosé, sparkling.
-Dry or sweet, lighter or full-bodied?
-Maybe French or perhaps something from South America?
+Dry or sweet, light or full-bodied?
+Maybe French or something from South America?
 Then you get to region, as well as organic, and on and on.

 These two aroma wheels have a lot in common!

 The French #Winophiles continue our journey through Burgundy, focusing on the southern areas of Côte de Chalonnaise, Mâconnais, and Beaujolais.
 I’m proud to be part of this talented group (list below) where we share insights and knowledge from a variety of angles: area information, wine characteristics, producers, wine pairings, and more.
 I hope all of our information helps you navigate these southern Burgundy areas so you can pick the right bottle!

 Believe it or not, it’s difficult to find certain wines in Bordeaux, France where I live.
 But my perseverance uncovered two wines: a Mâconnaise and a Beaujolais, both found in the southern part of Burgundy.